kenny-reyes/Profile/CV/CV_en.md

 My work and my knowledge go from the initial offer, evolution, the kick-off the project, the architecture design, scaffolding, agile methodologies, teamwork, clean code and code style, testing, DevOps and automation of environments, deploy and the delivery of the project.

 In addition, I can teach and build teams and guide them across implementing agile methodologies and good practices.

+I am in love with Git❤️ and Docker❤️

 I will give value to the jobs of technical lead, or 100% remote jobs.

 # Experience